ValenTech logoValenTech

 Operationalize handoff

 Document runbooks, escalation paths, and ownership.
-If a system only the original builder can fix, it is not production-ready.
+A system only the original builder can fix is not production-ready.

 Related Posts